 Possible treatments include: Botox to reduce 11s (frown lines), forehead lines, crow’s feet and bunny lines; dermal fillers to add volume to cheeks, combat static lines, eye bags or sagging skin and jowling; chemical peels to give skin a more youthful look, microneedling to induce collagen production.

 Skin in your 50s

-Age spots begin to appear and our bodies produce less collagen, meaning we get more defined wrinkles and our skin starts to sag.
+In our fifties, age spots begin to appear and our bodies produce less collagen, meaning we get more defined wrinkles and our skin starts to sag.